 Hance Auditorium is like other digital classrooms with some additional functionality.
 Foremost among the differences are a set of microphones used solely for this auditorium.

 Hance has one dual boot Mac Mini.
 The Crestron is in the top drawer on the right as you face the computer.
 The lights are controlled via a combination of controls on the wall and on the Crestron.
 The window shade controls are at the top of the opening page of the Crestron (If the window shade is stuck open or closed, please report to Physical Plant).
-Other than that the instructions are the same as any dual boot Mac Mini classroom.

 The microphones are designed to work with or without the use of the Classroom AV system (the computer/projector/screen system), so even if you do not turn the AV system on, the microphone sound system will still be available to use.
 If you would like to use these microphones for an event, please email the T&I Service Desk at firstname.lastname@example.org and we will provide you with the access code.